kortov/robocode-template-gradle/README.md

 * install [robocode](https://robocode.sourceforge.io/) on your computer
 * change `robotClass` to your robot's `className` in `gradle.properties`
 * change `robocodeDir` to your robocode installation directory in `gradle.properties`
-* create properties file in `src/main/resources` just like mine `com/kortov/MyRobot.properties` (package structure is neccessary) and remove my properties (I'll improve my script later to get rid of this step)
+* create properties file with your class name in `src/main/resources` just like mine `com/kortov/MyRobot.properties` (package structure is neccessary) and remove my properties (I'll improve my script later to get rid of this step)
 * replace `robot.classname` and `robot.version` in your resources properties file to your `robotClass` and `robotVersion` values from gradle.properties